Vera Mukhina: Biography

 Mukhina came to the international attention with the 1937 Worker and Kolkhoz Woman.
 In 1938–1939 she worked on the sculptures for the Moskvoretsky Bridge, Hymn to the International, Flame of the Revolution, Sea, Land, Fertility, and Bread.
 Bread (1939) is the only composition made by Mukhina; the rest were recreated from sketches after her death.

 From October 1941 to April 1942 she lived and worked in the evacuation center in Kamensk-Uralsky.
 In 1945 Mukhina was invited to Riga as an expert to make a conclusion on the monument Freedom which was going to be demolished.
 She came out strongly in defense of the monument although her opinion contradicted that of the party and the monument was preserved.
 She is the creator of two monuments to Maxim Gorky: one of them was installed in 1943 in Moscow at the Belorussky Rail Terminal, the other was installed in 1952 in the city of Gorky.

-Another famous work by Mukhina is the monument to Tchaikovsky.
+Another famous work of Mukhina is the monument to Tchaikovsky.
 It was installed in 1954 in the courtyard of the Moscow Conservatory on Bolshaya Nikitskaya Street.
 This sculptural composition is located in front of the main facade of the Conservatory and is the dominant feature of the entire architectural complex.

 Mukhina's work on official monuments and architectural sculpture on state commissions continued through to her death.
 She also experimented with glass, producing glass figural busts.
 Seeking to enrich the artistic vocabulary of Soviet art.
 She often presented her theories on sculpture, experimented with new materials, and developed a technique of polychromatic sculpture.
 She decorated exhibitions, made industrial drawings, and designed clothes, textiles, porcelain and theatrical costumes for the Vakhtangov Theater in Moscow.

 From 1941 to 1952, Mukhina won the Stalin Prize five times, and she was named People's Artist of the USSR in 1943.
 Because of Mukhina's influence as a great Soviet artist, and as a former student of the Latvian sculptor Kārlis Zāle, she persuaded Soviet officials in the late 1940s that the Freedom Monument in Riga was of great artistic importance.
 Due to her efforts, the monument was not demolished to make way for a statue of Joseph Stalin.